nikitaeverywhere/timingkit-community/docs/roadmap.md

 + Add ability to sort values in table by columns/rows
 + Add ability to format values in table, universal formatting language
 + Add a Bar Chart widget type
++ Add a Line Chart widget type

 Development History
 -------------------

++ [9/22/2017] Redefine the timeline in Chronology tab to always show the first column in -24 hours to the second one.
 + [8/29/2017] Parallel dashboard rendering, clustering.
 + [8/29/2017] Distinguish time zones for different users according to their browser setup.
 Add an option to fix the time zone for the specific dashboard.
 + [8/18/2017] Timeline page: a page for viewing, managing and recording time